hl2vr/hl2vr.github.io/index.md

 {% include feature_row id="intro" type="center" %}

-Half Life 2: VR is a third-party mod for the 2004 PC gaming classic by Valve Software.
+Half-Life 2: VR Mod is a third-party mod for the 2004 PC gaming classic by Valve Software.
 It allows players to experience the world of Half Life 2 in virtual reality.

 Public beta is launching in September 2022, free for all owners of Half-Life 2!